-You can quickly edit the other variation of the landing page using the Edit variation A button.
+You can quickly edit the other variation of the landing page using the edit variation A or B toggle button.

 5. View the A/B test results

-After you publish the variation, you can use the Variations link from the landing page details to view your A/B test results.
+- Use the Variations tab from the landing page details to view your A/B test results.

-You can filter by several metrics such as Views, Submissions, Submission Rate, New Contacts, New Contacts Rate, and Customers.
+- Filter by several metrics such as Submissions, and Customers.